LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 Isolating the device from the internet is highly critical to minimize the impact on the endpoint.
 Once the internet connection is disabled, the SOC team can allocate time for in-depth investigation and proceed with eradication tasks, such as removing malicious files, deleting registry keys, terminating processes, and more.

+Resetting passwords is a highly effective method to prevent unauthorized access by attackers.
+Additionally, disabling Azure AD user accounts and on-premises AD accounts are powerful actions that effectively cut off access to their associated resources.

 ## Reference

 #### Disclaimer